THINK-BANK/DBCheck/README.md

 **Why a raccoon?**

-- **Raccoon (小浣熊)** has a natural instinct to *explore, rummage, and uncover hidden problems* — exactly what a database inspector does.
+- **Raccoon** has a natural instinct to *explore, rummage, and uncover hidden problems* — exactly what a database inspector does.
 - Raccoons are **nocturnal**, which fits DBAs who fight fires and inspect servers late at night.
 - Raccoons are **smart, curious, and tool-savvy**, matching the positioning of an AI operations assistant.
 - A raccoon feels **more friendly and approachable than a robot**, which suits open-source community spreading.